Is the Journalism internship in Ghana right for me?

 - Press conferences

-- Parliamentary visits
+- Parliamentary visits (Accompanied by a supervisor)

 - Law reports

-Publish or report on news stories
+Publish finalised news stories or report on current news and events

 Where will I work in Ghana?